jensModvig/ml_ops_detect_ai_generated_text/reports/README.md

 > Answer:

 In general, this subject wasn't given top priority in monitoring because Google Cloud appears to be quite comprehensive in its monitoring capabilities, covering aspects like security, user activity, and performance.
 Moreover, there's an option to establish a maximum on the number of requests.
 Additionally, "Cloud Armor Network Security" offers safeguards against threats such as DDoS attacks.
-Due to limited time..
+Due to limited time.

 --- question 23 fill here ---

 ### Question 24